 What is a consultative lender?

-Capital Farm Credit works with you to come up with a game plan for success.
-A plan that is unique to you and/or your operation and based on your priorities and goals.
-King takes their slogan "Together we're better' seriously.
-"We don't operate as order-takers, or givers, but more as a teammate."
+Capital Farm Credit works with you to create your game plan for success.
+A plan that is unique to you and/or your operation based on your priorities and goals.
+King takes CFC's slogan "Together we're better" seriously.
+"We don't operate as order-takers or givers, but as your teammate."

 According to King, it is important that an operation's budget be based on their specific situation, type of operation, financial strength, realistic numbers and include conservative projections.
 When it comes to operating loan renewals, many banks will merely ask for updated financials, run a quick analysis for approval and get you to sign your closing docs.

-According to King, "I, on the other hand, sit down with our customers, discuss their plan and formulate a budget to determine what size loan they need and their profit expectations for the year.
-For instance, when we are working on a farm plan and budget it usually involves us looking at different crops and 'what if scenarios' to determine the best option for the customer."
+According to King, "CFC sits down with our customers, discusses their plan and formulates a budget to determine what size loan they need and their profit expectations for the year.
+When we're working on a farm plan and budget, it usually involves identifying different crops and 'what if scenarios' to determine the best option for the customer."

 Having a lender that is familiar with realistic production costs, yields, commodity future prices and risk management options is invaluable.
-Without a budget, or one with the wrong inputs, an agricultural operator could easily make wrong decisions, as well as have missed opportunities and financial stress.
-Ultimately, the plan and budget are yours, but having a consultative lender to work with you can be an invaluable service.
+With a structured budget, agricultural operations can make the best decisions, avoiding missed opportunities and financial stress.

 Real world scenario